Sup2point0/weighted-list/Python/walkthrough.md

 # Walkthrough

-> This acts as a guided overview of how to utilize `WeightedList`s.
+> This acts as a guided overview of how to utilize `WeightedList` in Python.

 ## Instantiation
 Creating a `WeightedList` is similar to creating a list, except each item should be a weight-value pair, such as a `tuple`: